ojwb/survex/doc/compass.rst

   surface data, and shots flagged ``P`` "[do] not support passage modeling".
-Even if it's actually being used for a different purpose, Survex programs don't show surface legs by default so the end effect is at least to not plot as intended.
+Even if it's actually being used for a different purpose, Survex programs don't show surface legs by default so the end effect is at least to not plot, which is what's intended.
 - Shot flag ``S`` is mapped to Survex's "splay" leg flag.
 - Surveys which indicate a depth gauge was used for azimuth readings are marked as ``STYLE_DIVING`` in the ``.3d`` file.